bayfrontmedia/php-validator/README.md

 ## PHP validator

-Simple class used to validate a variety of data.
+PHP validator is a simple class used to validate a variety of data, and supports custom validation messages.

 - [License](#license)
 - [Author](#author)